alexsasu/Bachelors-Thesis/README.md

 </details>

-In total, there were 232 features used.
+In total, 232 features were used.

 #### Main Results